Updated on 2024-12-26 GMT+08:00

 OBS path for storing the meta model.

 The OBS path cannot contain spaces.
-Otherwise, the creation of the AI application will fail.
+Otherwise, the model creation will fail.

 AI Engine